amitkushwaha001/Online-Library-Management-System/README.md

 3. [User Types](#user-types)

 4. [Technology Stack](#technology-stack)

+5. [ Repository Structure ]

 ## Project Description
-This project serves as a platform for managing a library's catalog, member accounts, and book transactions.
-Librarians can efficiently manage books, users, and transactions, while members can search for, borrow, and return books, view their borrowing history, and receive notifications about due dates and new arrivals.
+This project is an Online Library Management System designed to help library staff and members manage books, transactions, and notifications effectively.
+It offers functionalities such as book search, borrowing, returning, profile management, and more, all wrapped in a user-friendly dashboard.

 ## Features